Michal Neuvirth: Buffalo Sabres

-On 5 March 2014, Neuvirth was traded by the Capitals, along with Rostislav Klesla, to the Buffalo Sabres in exchange for Jaroslav Halák and a third round pick.
+On 5 March 2014, Neuvirth was traded by the Capitals, along with defenceman Rostislav Klesla, to the Buffalo Sabres in exchange for goaltender Jaroslav Halák and a third round pick.
 Neuvirth closed out the season with an (0-2-0) record.
 The next season, Neuvirth posted a record of (6-17-3).

 New York Islanders

-Almost one year later, on 2 March 2015, Neuvirth was traded by the Sabres to the New York Islanders in exchange for Chad Johnson and a third-round draft pick.
+Almost one year later, on 2 March 2015, Neuvirth was traded by the Sabres to the New York Islanders in exchange for Chad Johnson and a 2016 third-round draft pick.
 Neuvirth recorded a (1-3-1) record with the Islanders.

 Philadelphia Flyers

 On 1 July 2015, Neuvirth signed a two-year contract as a free agent with the Philadelphia Flyers, to serve as a backup to Steve Mason.

 On 1 April 2017, Neuvirth suddenly collapsed on the ice during a game against the New Jersey Devils while there was a stoppage in play at 7:37 of the first period.
 He was rushed to a nearby hospital after being taken off the ice on a stretcher.
 Backup goaltender Anthony Stolarz replaced Neuvirth for the rest of the game, which the Flyers won 3–0.
 The Flyers announced the next afternoon he had been released from the hospital and all tests were normal.